MANAGE YOUR FEELINGS

 Some of the things we might be worried about are; friends and family, how we look, money problems, relationships, sexuality and health.

-Things are very different at the moment, we are being told to stay at home and keep away from other people (as much as possible) to help protect ourselves and others.
+Things have been very different over the past few years, with various lockdowns/ restrictions and things we have to do to help protect ourselves and others.
 So it’s completely normal to feel sad, confused and worried about the impact on our own and families mental health.

 Things to try to help our mental health and wellbeing